Finnmark Plateau East – West Skiing Expedition. 9 days

 - The best time to see the northern lights is before 5th April

-Day 3 - 8 Skiing across the Finnmark Plateau.
-Sleeping in tents and last night in a mountain cabin.
+Day 3- 7 Skiing across the Finnmark Plateau.
+Sleeping in tents.

 Day 9 Breakfast and journey home.

-After breakfast we will do the last preparations and there will be time for some last minute shopping before we travel to the mountains where the trip starts.
-We start of easy on the first day with skiing only approximately 4 kilometers to the Jotka Mountain Cabin.
-Here you will be served dinner and stay for the night.
-In the afternoon you will be teamed up with 1 or 2 other people with whom you will work together and share a tent during the trip.
-You will also be shown how to put up your tent and how to use some of the equipment that you will be using on the trip.
+After breakfast we will do the last preparations and there will be time for some last-minute shopping if needed.
+You will also have time, this day, to do a daytrip with dogsledding, visit a reindeer herder or practice your skiing skills (these activities are extra and have to be booked in advance) In the afternoon you will be teamed up with 1 or 2 other people with whom you will work together and share a tent during the trip.
+You will also be shown how to put up your tent and how to use some of the equipment that you will be using during the trip.
 There will also be time to make your final personal preparations and adjustments before the journey across the Finnmark Plateau starts.
-The guide will also go through safety routines, skiing routines and how to handle the dogs in the best way possible.
+Your guide will also go through safety routines, skiing routines and how to handle the dog in the best way possible.

 The first kilometers will be in gentle uphill terrain before we reach the highest point on the trip.
 Here you can enjoy a fabulous view and there will be time to take out your camera before we continue.
 We will be skiing a few more kilometers before we make camp for the night.

-Under "General information" and "getting here" you will find information about how to travel from Karasjok to prefered airport.
+Under "General information" and "getting here" you will find information about how to travel to/from Karasjok to preferred airport.